-Pursuant to an agreement between the Company and certain stockholders of the Company who are affiliated with Sandell Asset Management Corp. (collectively, the "Sandell Group"), the Company agreed to propose two director nominees - Nicholas F. Graziano, an individual affiliated with the Sandell Group and Allan Z. Loren, former chairman and chief executive officer of the Dun & Broadstreet Corporation ("D&B") - in addition to the eight current directors being nominated for reelection.
-Pursuant to such agreement, the Sandell Group will cause all shares of the Company's Common Stock beneficially owned by it to be present and voted in favor of the Nominees and other candidates recommended by the Board at the Annual Meeting.
-The agreement also provides that if the Sandell Group's beneficial ownership of the Company's Common Stock becomes less than three percent of the Company's outstanding shares as a result of Sandell Group transfers, then upon a majority vote of the Board (excluding Mr. Graziano and Mr. Loren), Mr. Graziano and Mr. Loren shall immediately tender their resignations from the Board.
-In connection with the foregoing, the Company increased the size of the Board from eight to ten directors.
+Pursuant to an agreement between the Company and certain stockholders of the Company that are affiliated with Sandell Asset Management Corp. (collectively, the "Sandell Group"), the Company agreed to propose four director nominees - new director nominees John McFarlane and Duane White, and current directors Nicholas Graziano (who is affiliated with the Sandell Group) and Allan Loren (collectively, the "Agreed Nominees") - in addition to the other six current directors being nominated for election to the Board.
+Pursuant to such agreement, the Sandell Group will cause all shares of the Company's Common Stock beneficially owned by it to be present at the Annual Meeting and voted in favor of the Agreed Nominees and the other six current members of the Board who stand for reelection and are recommended by the Board.
+The agreement also provides that if the Sandell Group's beneficial ownership of the Company's Common Stock becomes less than three percent of the Company's outstanding shares as a result of Sandell Group transfers, then upon a majority vote of the Board (excluding the Agreed Nominees), each of Mr. Graziano, Mr. Loren and Mr. McFarlane shall immediately tender their resignations from the Board.
+In addition, if during his term as a director Mr. Graziano ceases to be associated with the Sandell Group, he may be replaced by a designee of the Sandell Group who is reasonably acceptable to the Board.